Witches & Poisonous Herbs: A History of Bella Donna, Fly Agaric & More

 History tells us witches and poisons go together like peas and carrots.
 Written accounts of the Witch Trials in the Dark Ages through the Early Modern Period give us a glimpse into the lives of accused witches and sorcerers.
 Including their use of potions, brews and plants that are deemed poisonous.
 Yet if we look closer, the “poisons” utilized by witches in their magical endeavors induced trance, invoked divine visions, and for some gave them the ability to “fly”.
 You know the saying, too much of a good thing is a bad thing?
 With poisons, it’s all about the quantity and handling.
 In certain doses, witches use poisons to go on spiritual “journeys”.
 In other doses, these herbs can kill.
 Let’s look at some of the entheogens historically and intricately linked to witchcraft.

-This article is for educational purposes only.
+This article is for entertainment purposes only.
 We are not encouraging anyone to go out and start handling or consuming poisonous herbs in any facet.
 Consult a local professional herbalist with questions.
 You are responsible for your own health!

 The Traditional Poisonous Herbs: The Solanaceae Family